Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Summary and outlook

 Beyond this overall suppression, the scaled fluctuations are sensitive to the detailed cluster geometry.
 In $^{16}\mathrm{O}+{}^{16}\mathrm{O}$ collisions, different tetrahedral configurations fitted to NLEFT, PGCM, and VMC densities exhibit a clear ordering that reflects the compactness of the clusters, encoded in the ratio $r_L/\ell_c$.
 In $^{20}\mathrm{Ne}+{}^{20}\mathrm{Ne}$ collisions, $\left(\sqrt{\langle \mathcal{P}^2\rangle}\right)_{\text{scaled}}$ distinguishes between a compact bowling--pin $5\alpha$ structure and a more loosely bound $^{16}\mathrm{O}+\alpha$ configuration.
-We further proposed the system-size ratio of scaled fluctuations, $R_{^{20}\mathrm{Ne}/^{16}\mathrm{O}}$, as a more robust observable.
-For 3pf Woods--Saxon nuclei this ratio stays very close to unity, providing a null hypothesis in which no special spin structure is present.
-In contrast, clustered nuclei produce percent-level deviations: for bowling--pin $^{20}\mathrm{Ne}$ and tetrahedral $^{16}\mathrm{O}$ fitted to NLEFT densities the ratio increases with centrality and reaches values of about $1.02$ in more peripheral bins, while for full NLEFT configurations it remains slightly below one, around $0.98$.
+We further proposed the system-size ratio of scaled fluctuations, $R_{^{20}\mathrm{Ne}/^{16}\mathrm{O}}$, as a more robust discriminator.
+For 3pf Woods--Saxon nuclei this ratio stays very close to unity, whereas clustered nuclei produce percent-level deviations: for bowling--pin $^{20}\mathrm{Ne}$ and tetrahedral $^{16}\mathrm{O}$ fitted to NLEFT densities the ratio increases with centrality and reaches values of about $1.02$ in more peripheral bins, while for full NLEFT configurations it remains slightly below one, around $0.98$.
 The opposite sign of the deviation suggests that NLEFT contains more intricate spin--spin correlations than those encoded in minimal $\alpha$-cluster models, underscoring the potential of $R_{^{20}\mathrm{Ne}/^{16}\mathrm{O}}$ as a sensitive probe of nuclear spin structure.

-In summary, percent-level deviations of $R_{^{20}\mathrm{Ne}/^{16}\mathrm{O}}$ from unity would provide direct experimental evidence of nontrivial spin structures associated with $\alpha$ clustering in light nuclei.
+In summary, percent-level deviations of $R_{^{20}\mathrm{Ne}/^{16}\mathrm{O}}$ from unity would provide evidence for nontrivial spin structures associated with $\alpha$ clustering in light nuclei.